Fragaria × ananassa strawberry crop with ALOMYXA®

 Does ALOMYXA® benefit second-year strawberry plants?

-Field experience with continuous applications suggests that ALOMYXA® supports reactivation of the root system in second-year plants, promoting new runners, daughter plants, and production.
-Growers who maintain the application program cycle after cycle report greater plant vitality at the start of the second year.
+In commercial fields in Michoacán, growers who maintained the application program cycle after cycle reported the emergence of new runners and greater plant vitality at the start of the second year.
+This is a reported field observation under those conditions, not a guarantee.
 Resuming applications from the first week of the new cycle — without waiting for visible stress signs — is recommended.

 Does ALOMYXA® replace fertilizers in strawberries?